lpego/PICT/README.md

 # Testing battery and storage efficiency
 *Test 1 -- 09 Jun, 11pm, battery 30Ah at 100%*
 Recording at 1296*972px@10fps, autofocus continuous.
+ - At 7:30 am, battery at 68% ...
+ - small mistake, forgo to to change the crontab, recorded using `start_video_v2.0.sh`...
+ - fixing at 7:30am, restarted recording with `start_video_v2.0.sh`.

 # TODOs
 Test for power and storage efficiency